You may have to change your expectations, but living well is not an empty dream.

 So is “just snap out of it” valid?
 Is recovery our responsibility?

 It’s a bit more complicated than that.
 Our broken brains conspire to play tricks on us.
 If we’re not over-reacting and over-thinking, we’re under-reacting and under-thinking.
-Think of that phenomenon called the chemical imbalance of the brain.
+Think of that hoghly misused term called the chemical imbalance of the brain.
 For instance, the neurotransmitter dopamine, among other things, is involved in motivation.
 So if your dopamine levels happen to be low, there is a good chance you will not be motivated to improve your life.
 Perversely, many of us are prescribed meds that block dopamine.

-Then there’s another important transmitter, glutamate, which gets our neurons going.
+Often, it's us against our neurotransmitters.
+For instance, when thing are working right, glutamate gets our neurons going.
 But too much of a good thing brings on stress and disordered thinking.
 Meanwhile, too little of glutamate’s tag team partner, GABA, sets us up for fear and anxiety.
 Try turning your life around when your thinking is out of whack or you’re feeling fearful and anxious.

-In essence, the recovery model embraces the medical model.
-We can’t do it alone.
-Most of us need a chemical assist.
-Our biology needs to cooperate with us to get motivated, to think things through, to have the courage to change.
-Our meds are far from perfect, but they help us to help ourselves.
-Psychiatric meds may not return you to the kind of life you wish to lead, but good meds management can bring your brain back on line.
+Our meds are far from perfect, but they can be used as part of a greater strategy to help us to help ourselves.
+Psychiatric meds probably will not return you to the kind of life you wish to lead, but good meds management can bring your brain back on line.
 The operating system may not function perfectly, but the hard drive is at least booting up.

 At last, we are in a position to take charge, assume responsibility and start to lead disciplined lives.